Early Life of Ramprasad Sen

-Ramprasad Sen is one of the notable figures of the Bhakti movement in Bengal in the eighteenth century.
-He popularized the Bhakti Shakta tradition and Shyama Sangeet.
-His literary works include Vidyasundar, Kali-kirtana and Shaktigiti.
-Kali-kirtana is a compilation of lyric and narrative poetry that describes the early life of Uma.
-Vidyasundar is written in a narrative style that tells the traditional love story of Vidya and Sundara.
-In Shaktigiti he expresses his deepest feelings and love for Goddess Kali.
+Ramprasad Sen is one of the notable figures of the Bhakti movement in Bengal in the 18th century.
+He popularized the Bhakti Shakta tradition and Shyamasangit.
+His literary works include ‘Vidyasundar’, ‘Kali-kirtana’ and ‘Shaktigiti’.
+‘Kali-kirtana’ is a compilation of lyrics and narrative poetry that describes the early life of Uma.
+‘Vidyasundar’ is written in a narrative style that tells the traditional love story of Vidya and Sundara.
+In Shaktigiti, he expresses his deepest feelings and love for Goddess Kali.